 The non-controlling interests are presented in the consolidated balance sheets, separately from equity attributable to the shareholders of the Company.
-Non-controlling interests in the results of the Company are presented on the face of the consolidated statement of income and comprehensive income as an allocation of the total income or loss for the year between non-controlling interest holders and the shareholders of the Company.
+Non-controlling interests in the results of the Company are presented on the face of the consolidated statement of comprehensive income (loss) as an allocation of the total income or loss for the year between non-controlling interest holders and the shareholders of the Company.

-Property and Equipment, net
+Property and equipment, net

-Property and equipment, net, are stated at cost less accumulated depreciation and amortization.
+Property and equipment, net, are stated at cost less accumulated depreciation.
 The straight-line method is used to compute depreciation and amortization over the estimated useful lives of the assets, as follows: